south-bend-code-works/united-life-ideas/README.md

 #### What development and/or design work were you responsible for contributing?
 Peter: Particulary the About Us page and also some of the life skills guides.

+Karla- At the begining i made the sub categori3es page, where it list all the automotive things or home things depending on what you click on.
+I then started creating the steps that are listed on oone of the how to's.
+I also did a lot of styling with Will A. We decided on the colors that we would use and the fonts we used for the page.

 #### Is there anything that you did not have the time/ resources to develop for your app but that you are still working towards? (aka the opposite of MVP)
 Peter: For sure the individual life skills guides.